-The Seattle School has intentionally integrated three components that will give shape to your Fall and Spring trimesters.
+The Seattle School has intentionally integrated three components that will give shape to your Fall and Winter trimesters.

-Component I M.Div.
-Field Experience.
+Component I MDiv Field Experience.
 Providing students in practical ministry experience in local church settings while linking you together with experienced pastoral mentors

 Component 2 The classroom content of Life Together 1: Ancient Future Church & Worship, and Life Together 2: Relational Ethics for Church & Leadership.
-This classroom time will provide teaching, readings, and conversation around the theology and practice of church and ministry.
+This classroom time will provide teaching, readings, and conversation around the theology and practice of church and ministry, including experience facilitating chapel/communion with our learning community.

-Component 3 M.Div.
-Practicum.
+Component 3 MDiv Practicum.
 Providing students a space to further explore vocation while processing and exploring how they bring themselves to the ministry context.